vivekchand/CarND-Behavioral-Cloning-P3/writeup.md

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 49-52).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 59).
+Tuned the no. of epochs to 3.

 Training data was chosen to keep the vehicle driving on the road.
 There are around 40k training data.
 I used a combination of center lane driving, recovering from the left and right sides of the road.